Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Experiments

-In this task, we have repeated the experiments carried out in task T2, using the $k$-fingers extracted from the superfingerprints (see Definition~\ref{def:superfingerprint}) instead of those obtained from the fingerprint representations.
-A total of $60$ datasets of $k$-fingers extracted from superfingerprints were obtained, one for each $k$ (from $3$ to $8$) and for each one of the $10$ factorization algorithms.
+We repeated the $60$ experiments carried out in task T2 by using the $k$-fingers extracted from superfingerprints (Definition~\ref{def:superfingerprint}) in place of the $k$-fingers extracted from fingerprints, achieving a significant improvement both in the \emph{Evaluation} step (of the $k$-finger classification) and in the testing on the simulated RNA-Seq reads.

-The results of this task have achieved a significant improvement over T2, both in \emph{Evaluation} and \emph{Testing on simulated RNA-Seq reads}.
-Specifically, in \emph{Evaluation}, for the (best performing) \texttt{RF} model trained with $\CFLICFL\comb$, $\texttt{T} = 30$ and $k = 8$, we have reached $0.97$ as accuracy, $0.96$ as precision, $0.95$ as recall and $0.95$ as F-score against the accuracy 0.94, precision 0.93, recall 0.94 and f-score 0.94 obtained in the same step in task T2 for the same factorization.
-Finally, in \emph{Testing on simulated RNA-Seq reads} we have obtained 0.95 as precision, 0.83 as recall and 0.88 as F-score with $\ICFL\comb$ and $k = 5$, against 0.91, 0.77 and 0.82 obtained in T2 in the same step and, also in this case, for the same factorization.

-In our opinion, the increase of the classification scores with respect to task T2 can be explained by the fact that the rule-based classification (for inferring the class of a read from the class of its $k$-fingers) is somehow more robust and less affected by collisions, since the collision rate may even not decrease.
+Specifically, the \texttt{RF} model trained on $k$-fingers extracted from superfingerprints, computed with $\CFLICFL\comb$ and $\texttt{T} = 30$ and considering $k = 8$, achieves an accuracy of $0.97$, a precision of $0.96$, a recall of $0.95$, and an F-score of $0.95$ (\emph{Evaluation} step).
+Recall that the counterpart values of task T2 (which are the values obtained with the best-performing classifier trained with $k$-fingers from fingerprints) are $0.94$, $0.93$, $0.94$ and $0.94$, respectively.
+Moreover, the test over the simulated RNA-Seq reads has been performed by exploiting the \texttt{RF} model trained on the $k$-fingers extracted from superfingerprints computed with $\ICFL\comb$ and $\texttt{T} = 30$ and considering $k = 5$; we obtained a precision of $0.95$, a recall of $0.83$, and an F-score of $0.88$, against $0.91$, $0.77$ and $0.82$ obtained in task T2.